How do I enter?

 Please note that tickets are per person NOT per car.
 Each person over 5 years old travelling needs a ticket for the bus service which we put on specially for the event.
 Sorry but there are no concessions for this service.

 Park & Ride can be booked when you enter or via the Shop tab at the top of the website.
-Tickets for Park & Ride are currently £5 per person and can be ordered until Thursday 23 February.
-Tickets will rise to £6 after 29 January, at which point we will no longer be able to send your tickets in your race pack and they will need to be sent separately.
-After this date tickets will only be available to purchase at the site at a cost of £10 per adult and £6 per child under 15.
+Tickets for Park & Ride are currently £6 per person and can be ordered until 1pm on Thursday 23 February.
+Please note – tickets purchased after 29 January will not be sent with your race pack and will be sent separately.
+Once online sales close, tickets will only be available to purchase at the site at a cost of £10 per adult and £6 per child under 15.

 We will also have an event car park at Grafton West which is within 200m of the event village.
 In the past, this has sold out very quickly.
 Price is £18 per space.